Divyanshukumar20/Writeups/WRITEUPS.md

 Megapixels                      : 4.1

 ```
-Here everything is right but the thing here is License which is little bit weird.The license string doesn't look like license.This mixture of uppercase lowercase letters,number.May be this is a base64 encoded data.
+Here everything is right but the thing here is License which is little bit weird.The license string doesn't look like license.This is the mixture of uppercase lowercase letters,number.

+May be this is a base64 encoded data.

-We can decode this string using `base64` command with `-d` parameter to decode.First we print the string using `echo` command and then use `base64 -d`
+We can decode this string using `base64` command with `-d` parameter to decode.

+First we print the string using `echo` command and then use `base64 -d`

 ```shell
 ┌──(rinshu㉿kali)-[~/Downloads]
 └─$ echo cGljb0NURnt0aGVfbTN0YWRhdGFfMXNfbW9kaWZpZWR9 | base64 -d
 picoCTF{the_m3tadata_1s_modified}
 ```
-And here we got our flag as `**picoCTF{the_m3tadata_1s_modified}**`
+And here we got our flag as **`picoCTF{the_m3tadata_1s_modified}`**

+---